![]() |

 A few years ago, my stepmother told me the best way to grill chicken is to "fool the juices," which means to flip the pieces more often than you would a burger or steak, and just before all of the juices drain to the grill side.
 I've found that this works best with dark meat, particularly thighs, since they are high in fat and have a lot more juice (thanks to the fat) to contend with.
 Turning them a lot also reduces the chance of the greasy meat from catching on fire.
 If the chicken breast still has the bone intact, I recommend cooking it on the bone side because it doesn't dry out as quickly.

-I love to barbeque chicken on the grill, and have a wide range of BBQ sauce favorites, ranging from Annie's organic BBQ sauces to making my own.
-My favorite is a homemade spicy molasses and ginger barbeque sauce, although these days I usually concoct on the mild and / or sweet side to appeal to my kids' tastes.
+I love to barbecue chicken on the grill, and have a wide range of BBQ sauce favorites, ranging from Annie's organic BBQ sauces to making my own.
+My favorite is a homemade spicy molasses and ginger barbecue sauce, although these days I usually concoct on the mild and / or sweet side to appeal to my kids' tastes.
 I am just moving into rubs, so more on that next summer. --Molly Snyder Edler